bellyfat/fba_calculator/README.md

 	-weight

 ##Limits
-Use appropriately
----
-200 requests a second
+1. 200 requests a second
----
-500 burst requests a second
+2. 500 burst requests a second

 ##Sample
 ####Here is a sample request